From System of Record to System of Context & Work

 | Digits | $97.5M total; $565M val | 93% auto-book accuracy | Autonomous General Ledger trained on $825B+ transaction data.
 Wispr: financial-question latency 3 hr → 10 min. |

-| Light | $30M Series A | 30× growth in 12 mo | EU/global multi-jurisdiction GL — cross-jurisdiction tax/reporting normalization is its specific aggregation moat. |
+| Light | $30M Series A | 30× growth in 12 mo | EU/global multi-jurisdiction GL, cross-jurisdiction tax/reporting normalization is its specific aggregation moat. |

-| Doss | $55M Series B | inventory-on-ERP middleware | Explicitly not a GL replacement — bets on (5) at the inventory-to-GL reconciliation layer. |
+| Doss | $55M Series B | inventory-on-ERP middleware | Sits one layer above the GL, betting on (5) at the inventory-to-GL reconciliation layer. |

 | Numeric | $51M Series B | “hundreds” of customers | Close / reconciliation Workflow Wedge displacing BlackLine.
-Expanding to “compound startup” — cash management next. |
+Expanding to “compound startup”, cash management next. |

 | Basis | $100M Series B; $1.15B val | 30% of top-25 accounting firms | AI agents for accounting firms (tax/audit/advisory).
 Different buyer, firm-level substrate aggregation. |

 Incumbents.
 Salesforce Sales/Service Cloud, HubSpot, Microsoft Dynamics 365 CE, Zoho, Pipedrive.
 Sales engagement: Outreach, Salesloft (merged with Clari Dec 2025, ~$450M combined ARR), Apollo, Gong.
-83% CIO replacement openness — the highest of any category.
+83% CIO replacement openness, the highest of any category.

-Clay — system-of-action for GTM
+Clay, system-of-action for GTM

 ARR (CEO to NYT)